Sunlighter/MacroProtocol/README.md

 My old Scheme in C# made extensive use of Text Templates for code generation.
 Most of my templates referenced a `Macros.dll` library which was loaded into the templates and handled the actual code generation.
-It could parse XML descriptions of the code to be generated, which could be supplied in a different file).
+It could parse XML descriptions of the code to be generated, which could be supplied in a different file.
 I wrote this project in order to try to make Text Templates useful with more recent versions of dot-Net.

 ## The Client (T4 Template)